Q: When is the deadline to register for camp?

 Q. Is financial assistance offered for camp?

-A: Girls can earn funds to help pay for camp by participating in our Cookie and MagNut programs, and financial assistance is available to cover one council-sponsored camp per membership year.
+A: Girls can earn funds to help pay for camp by participating in our Cookie and MagNut programs, and financial assistance is available for girls who qualify to help cover one council-sponsored camp per membership year.
 To request financial assistance, complete the Financial Assistance Form.

 Q. What are the sleeping arrangements at overnight camp?